panoschatzinikolaou/Demo-GreekGovData/README.md

 # HOW TO USE
 When webpage opens, the two datepickers have a default value of current date, and an automatic call to the endpoint is sent.
 The user can change these values.
-One should change the external js file referenced in the index.html to hit the appropriate endpoints.
+One should change the external js file referenced in the index.html to use the appropriate endpoints.